sericson0/TigerTango/README.md

 > [!NOTE] The Development verion has also implemented an 'ADD TRACKS' button.
 If you select a set of tracks and click this button, it will add them to the bottom of the automix list.

+TigerTango has also implemented an **ADD TRACKS** button.
+If you select songs and then click the ADD TRACKS button, it will add these songs to the bottom of the automix playlist.
+A "TRACKS ADDED" text will briefly be displayed when the tracks are added.

 ### Master

 The Master section Has four components:
-1. **Master Effects** This is where you can add plugins such as compressors, limiters, saturation, or EQ.
-TigerTango has four master effects slots.
+1. **Master Effects** There are 5 effects slots where you can add plugins such as compressors, limiters, saturation, or EQ.
+(The toolbox has 2 additional plugin spots).
+Virtual DJ can integrate with any VST-based plugin.
+You can add VST plugins by placing them in the Virtual DJ vstFxFolder path (search vstFxFolder in the Virtual DJ options).

+To use a plugin, follow these steps:
-   1. Click the dropdown to select the effect
+   * Click the dropdown chevron to select the effect
-   2. Press the plus to toggle the effect's graphic interface
+   * Press the plus to toggle the effect's graphic interface
-   3. Click the effects button to toggle on or off the effect (when on the effect button will change color)
+   * Click the effects button to toggle on or off the effect (when on the effect button will change color)
 2. **Master Video** Here you can add video effects such as projecting the song album art or title to an external monitor
 3. **Master Volume** This fader changes the sound going to the speakers.
 4. **Headphone Volume** When audio is set up for both speakers and headphones, then you can change the headphone volume here.
 The Mix slider determines what percent of the main mix comes through headphones.
 If you want to just head the headphone song, then turn mix volume to zero.
-5. **Mic Volumne** If you have a mic connected to your interface, then you can selet the mic volume here.
+5. **Mic Volume** If you have a mic connected to your interface, then you can selet the mic volume here.

 ### Info Section
 The Info section presents the following:

-1. A VU meter for the master fader along with a clipping indicator. **!!!IF THE CLIPPING INDICATOR IS LIGHTING UP, TURN DOWN THE MASTER FADER!!!**
+1. A VU meter for the master fader along with a clipping indicator.

+> [!IMPORTANT]
+> **IF THE CLIPPING INDICATOR IS LIGHTING UP, TURN DOWN THE MASTER FADER!!!**
 2. A CPU usage indicator. **If the CPU is high, then make sure to turn off other programs or reduce the number of plugins used**
 3. Battery level if the computer is not plugged into a power source. **If you see a battery symbol, this means your computer is not plugged in**
 4. Current time
-5. Settings menu (gear icon)
+5. Settings menu (gear icon).
+Click to open the Virtual DJ settings option.

+### Toolbox
+The Toolbox section has two additional plugin areas.
+In addition, the toolbox includes several warning icons.
+Some Virtual DJ settings can cause TigerTango to not work as expected.
+If a warning icon lights up this means that a setting is not as recommended.
+Click on a lighted warning light to change the setting to what is recommended for TigerTango.

 ### Panels
+Click on a panel to open an adjustable panel window.
 The following panels are options
 * **BROWSER** Opens a movable and expandable browser panel.
 Most useful for prework if you want to use multiple monitors.
 * **SEARCH** Opens an expandable search panel.
 Best suited for prework
 * **SIDEVIEW** Opens an expandable sideview panel
-* **STAGE** Opens an expandable automix panel for staging songs.
-Can be helpful if you have a large playlist.
-Currently you cannot add songs from the movable staging panel but you move from the staging panel to a track.
+* **WAVEFORM** Opens an expandable window to show the song waveform.
 * **SIDELIST** Opens an expandable sidelist panel.
 Can be useful if you have preset possible tandas that you would like to pull from
 * **INFO** Opens and expandable info panel.
 Useful for metadata work.
 > [!IMPORANT]